-Original Current Originally, this objective was called Clean CAP discusses indoor air pollution and the benefits Air House Cleaner referring to the CAP's of green cleaners and speaks of the Clean Air house cleaning product and included product as an example of a green cleaner. research, marketing plan development, and Hundreds of bottles of cleaner have been produced sales, and tied to program sustainability. and distributed either for free, for donations, or for This was all eliminated by EPA since it MORE Time Dollars (a Grace Hill bartering appeared as if EPA was supporting the system). development of a private business enterprise.
-Unfortunately, CAP was Surveys have been developed (not using EPA counting on this support to sustain the dollars) to set a baseline of current cleaner use and project after the grant was completed. an evaluation survey to determine consumer response to the green cleaner.
-The cleaner has developed a loyal following amongst local neighbors, especially those with asthma.
-Grace Hill remains interested in obtaining external funds to develop an entrepreneurial initiative.
+210 GIVEN 210000 GIVENIUS Original Current Originally, this objective was called Clean CAP discusses indoor air pollution and the benefits Air House Cleaner referring to the CAP's of green cleaners and speaks of the Clean Air house cleaning product and included product as an example of a green cleaner. research, marketing plan development, and Hundreds of bottles of cleaner have been produced sales, and tied to program sustainability. and distributed either for free, for donations, or for This was all eliminated by EPA since it MORE Time Dollars (a Grace Hill bartering appeared as if EPA was supporting the development of a private business enterprise.
+Unfortunately, CAP was counting on this support to sustain the project after the grant was completed.